The Bob & Tom Show: History

 Westwood One signed a multi-year agreement in October 2021 to continue airing the show on numerous Cumulus Media stations.
 The renewal was described as a "long-term deal."

 On June 27, 2022, Kristi was named as a member of the Indiana Broadcast Pioneers Hall of Fame Class of 2022, and the induction ceremony took place on October 4, 2022.

 The Indiana Broadcasters Association named Tom a recipient of their Lifetime Achievement Award on October 3, 2022, during the association's annual meeting.

 The Bob & Tom Show celebrated its 40th anniversary on the air at flagship WFBQ "Q95" on March 7, 2023.

+On July 21, 2023, Ron Sexton died at the age of 52.

+Dean Metcalf, who served as producer for 36 years, retired from the show in early 2024.
+Jason Hoffsetz is his successor.

+In April 2025, the show began to allow local affiliates to customize its broadcast with local segments and music.